08 Feb Isabella & Matthew’s February Wedding at Scripps Seaside Forum

 I recently had the pleasure of DJing Isabella & Matthew’s cocktail hour and reception at Scripps Seaside Forum.
 The atmosphere was warm and tropical, which, mixed with the fun Ratpack playlist we provided, lent a fun casual vibe to cocktail hour.
 The large windows at the venue offered the guests wonderful views of the courtyard foliage and the ocean.

-After cake, and the bouquet and garter tosses, the dancing continued, not only until the event was over, but after, as the guests moved to celebrate further at the hotel they were staying at.
-All in all a wonderful night, and I wish Isabella and Matthew the best!
+After cake, and the bouquet and garter tosses, the dancing continued … not only until the event was over, but after, as the guests moved to celebrate further at the hotel where they were staying.
+All in all a wonderful night!
+I wish Isabella and Matthew the best!

 Featured Wedding Music

 Mother Son Dance – “Humble & Kind” by Tim McGraw